International Flight No. 178

 Three PASDE canisters, located throughout the cargo bay, also photogrammetrically recorded structural response data of the Mir solar arrays during the docked phase of the mission.
 This data was later analyzed on the ground to verify the use of photogrammetric techniques to characterize the structural dynamics of the array, thus demonstrating that this technology would result in cost and risk reduction for the International Space Station.

 After three days of common flight, the separation occurred on November 18, 1995.

-The spaceflight took two month longer than planned due of missing money for the following mission.
-It was the longest space flight of a non Russian to date by Thomas Reiter.
+The spaceflight took two months longer than planned due of missing money for the following mission.
+It was the longest space flight of a non-Russian to date by Thomas Reiter.

 Soyuz TM-22 landed on February 29, 1996 at 10:42 UTC.

 |EVA||Reiter, Thomas||20.10.1995, 11:50 UTC||20.10.1995, 17:06 UTC||5h 16m||Soyuz TM-22||Mir - Kvant2||Orlan-DMA No. 26|